dantan123/pattern_recognition/README.md

 # Lab 2

-lab 2 involves model estimation and learning through both parametric and nonparametric methods using MLE and parzen windows (kernal density estimation).The following links describe the methodologies:
+lab 2 involves model estimation and learning through both parametric and nonparametric methods using MLE and parzen windows (kernal density estimation) as well as sequential discriminants.

+## 2D parametric & non-parametric estimations:
+- For the parametric estimation, each cluster is assumed to be normally distributed.
+The mean & sample variance are determined and the ML (maximum liklihood) classification boundaries are plotted.
+The cluster data are superimposed with the classification boundaries on the plot.

+- For the non-parametric estimation, a Gaussian parzen window is used to estimate a PDF for each cluster.
+The ML classifier is applied to the estimated PDFs and the classfication boundaries are plotted together with the cluster data.

+Those links explain the methodologies:
 - https://milania.de/blog/Introduction_to_kernel_density_estimation_%28Parzen_window_method%29#mjx-eqn-eqParzenWindow_KernelDensity
 - https://people.missouristate.edu/songfengzheng/Teaching/MTH541/Lecture%20notes/MLE.pdf

+## Sequential Discriminants
+...

 # Dynamic Time Warping
-The dynamic time wapring project is a mini project where I used DTW algorithms to match predicted vs observed time series hydrologic data from a csv file.
+The dynamic time wapring project is a mini project during my research internship where I used DTW algorithms to match predicted vs observed time series hydrologic data from a csv file.
 I also wrote a report about the use of DTW for hydrologic model calibration which you can find in the folder.

 # Acknowledgement:
 The labs were done in collaboration as part of SYDE372 at UWaterloo and involved other annonymous contributors.